vegaprotocol/documentation/docs/tutorials/building-a-bot/adding-a-liquidity-commitment.md

             convert_from_decimals(decimal_places=asset_decimals, number=amount)
         ),
         "fee": str(proposed_fee),
-        "buys": [
-            {
-                "offset": "0",
-                "proportion": "1",
-                "reference": "PEGGED_REFERENCE_BEST_BID",
-            },
-        ],
-        "sells": [
-            {
-                "offset": "0",
-                "proportion": "1",
-                "reference": "PEGGED_REFERENCE_BEST_ASK",
-            },
-        ],
     }

 ```

 Those will be the functions for generating a liquidity provision submission and amending.
 The structures for the submission and amendment are the same, other than the tag on the outer layer.
 An amendment will totally replace what was there previously, and only one liquidity provision can be active for any given market.
-Here we are hardcoding the offset to `0` which will mean a liquidity provision would always place its orders at best bid and ask.
-This could be risky if positions are not monitored, so one potential alternative solution is to set these offsets large enough that placed orders were always at the bounds of where they could be.
-These orders would be unlikely to attract much in the way of fees but would be less likely to trade.
+The commitment amount covers the funds which will be transferred into the bond account for the specific market.
+This should be set to ensure, once scaled with the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.stakeToCcyVolume" formatter="percent" hideName={false} /> to an on-book volume, a desired volume commitment is set.

 ## Making the commitment live